Materials Tutorial 2 - Hooke’s

 F µ e

-The constant of proportionality is called the spring constant (or force constant) and is measured in newtons per metre (N/m).
+The constant of proportionality is called the spring constant (or force constant) and is measured in newtons per metre (N m-1).

 Remember to convert the extension into metres and the load into Newtons before working out the spring constant.

-In the syllabus, the extension is given the code Dl, i.e. the change in length.
+In the AQA syllabus, the extension is given the code Dl, i.e. the change in length.
 In some text books, you may see it given as x.
+In these notes, you will see all three used.

 We can plot this as a graph:

-The same is true if we apply a squashing force.
+The same is true if we apply a squashing force, a compression force.

 Springs in series and parallel